 Where does evolution take place?
-Evolution takes place in populations because populations are the things that have allele frequencies.
+Evolution takes place in populations because populations are cohesive entities with allele frequencies.
 Individuals do not have allele frequencies.
 Species have allele frequencies, but only because they exist as populations (one or more) with allele frequencies.

 How do I model evolution?
 What is the field or state-space?
-The population is the entity whose changes in allele frequencies constitute evolution.
-The course of evolution is the trajectory of a population in a field of allele frequencies.
 As Wright (above) suggests, “the species is thought of as located at a point in gene frequency space.
 Evolution consists of movement in this space.”
-A model of evolution represents the evolving thing as a population moving in its state-space of allele frequencies under the action of the forces.
+A model of evolution represents the evolving thing, the population, as a point moving in its state-space of allele frequencies under the action of the forces .

 What are the causes of evolution?
 How do I quantify them and weigh their importance?
 The causes of evolution are the processes that cause shifts in allele frequencies, in units of frequency change over time.
 The forces that cause larger shifts are, by definition, stronger forces.

 How do I study evolutionary causes?
-The only direct way to study evolutionary causes is to focus on populations undergoing changes in allele frequencies, to assess what is causing those changes.
+The only direct way to study evolutionary causes is to adopt the approach of population genetics, i.e., focusing on populations undergoing changes in allele frequencies, to assess what is causing those changes.